munificent/craftinginterpreters/book/calls-and-functions.md

 <img src="image/calls-and-functions/calls.png" alt="Tracing through the execution of the previous program, showing the stack of variables at each step." />

-As execution flows through the two calls, every local variable obeys the principle that any variable declared later will be discarded before the variable itself needs to be.
+As execution flows through the two calls, every local variable obeys the principle that any variable declared after it will be discarded before the first variable needs to be.
 This is true even across calls.
 We know we'll be done with `c` and `d` before we are `a`.
 It seems we should be able to allocate local variables on the VM's value stack.